AdaCore/spark2014/lrm/source/subprograms.rst

 body.

-If the subprogram has a ``refined_dependency_aspect`` (see :ref:`refined-dependency-aspect`), this has to be checked for consitency with the ``dependency_aspect`` and influences the rules for checking the implementation of its body as described below.
+If the subprogram has a ``refined_dependency_aspect`` (see :ref:`refined-dependency-aspect`), this has to be checked for consistency with the ``dependency_aspect`` and influences the rules for checking the implementation of its body as described below.